tubone24/update_release/README.md

 Change GitHub Releases, if you set the inputs.

 - release_name
-  - If If this item is set, the release name is overridden.
+  - If this item is set, the release name is overridden.
 - body
-  - If If this item is set, the body text is overridden.
+  - If this item is set, the body text is overridden.
 - draft
-  - If If this item is set, the draft is overridden.
+  - If this item is set, the draft is overridden.
 - prerelease
-  - If If this item is set, the prerelease is overridden.
+  - If this item is set, the prerelease is overridden.
 - is_append_body
   - If true, append body text on old one.
 - body_path